Eddyyy/Ardupilot_imxrt_port/docs/development/Toolchain.md

 ### Update:
 Some further research was and through testing it was found that the aformentioned guide does not work with the firmware loaded onto the on-board debugger.
 The NXP ide, MCUxpresso, worked perfectly is a decent debugger for the given sdk.
-Unfortunately while the ide works great when using the given sdk it takes a large setup for anything external.
-This lead to the tool [pyOCD](https://github.com/mbedmicro/pyOCD) which provides the GDB remote server replacing the JLink server in the NXP guide.
+Unfortunately while the ide works great when using the sdk it takes a large setup for anything external.
+This leads to the tool [pyOCD](https://github.com/mbedmicro/pyOCD) which provides the GDB remote server replacing the JLink server in the NXP guide.
 ### Further pyOCD resources
 * [Debugging with pyOCD](https://os.mbed.com/users/maclobdell/notebook/debugging-with-pyocd/)

-The resulting toolchain uses the ARM gcc toolchain to compile the code and a combination of the gdb program in ARM gcc and jlink gdb server. (installed with `sudo apt install jlink`) Running the following should compile and load onto a imxrt1020 eval board.
+The resulting toolchain uses the ARM gcc toolchain to compile the code and a combination of the gdb program in ARM gcc and pyOCD gdb server. (installed with `sudo pip3 install pyocd` on Debian Buster) Running the following should compile and load onto a imxrt1020 eval board.
 ```
 cd /path/to/sdk/hello_world/armgcc